MadisonAbilityLab/Inclusive-Avatar-Guidelines-and-Library/README.md

 Users should be able to turn disability-related features on and off with a single click.

 <img src="https://github.com/MadisonAbilityLab/Inclusive-Avatar-Guidelines-and-Library/blob/main/guidelines_image/G5.3.gif" alt="G5.2.
 Example" width="370" height="130">

-## References
-<a id="1">[1]</a>
-Ria J. Gualano, Lucy Jiang, Kexin Zhang, Tanisha Shende, Andrea Stevenson Won, and Shiri Azenkot.
-2024.
-“I Try to Represent Myself as I Am”: Self-Presentation Preferences of People with Invisible Disabilities through Embodied Social VR Avatars.
-In Proceedings of the 26th International ACM SIGACCESS Conference on Computers and Accessibility (St. John’s, NL, Canada) (ASSETS ’24).
-Association for Computing Machinery, New York, NY, USA, Article 72, 15 pages. https://doi.org/10.1145/3663548.3675620

-<a id="2">[2]</a>
-Kexin Zhang, Elmira Deldari, Zhicong Lu, Yaxing Yao, and Yuhang Zhao.
-2022.
-“It’s Just Part of Me:” Understanding Avatar Diversity and Self-presentation of People with Disabilities in Social Virtual Reality.
-In Proceedings of the 24th International ACM SIGACCESS Conference on Computers and Accessibility (ASSETS ’22).
-Association for Computing Machinery, New York, NY, USA, Article 4, 16 pages. https://doi.org/10.1145/3517428.3544829